 - 1064nm wavelength: Penetrates tissue deep inside the body to activate metabolic processes in deeper tissue

-Used alone for deep tissue treatments or in combination with other wavelengths, 1064nm wavelength yields results other therapies cannot offer.
+Used alone for deep tissue treatments or combined with other wavelengths, 1064nm wavelength yields results other therapies cannot offer.
 The power output of deep tissue laser devices is essential, too, in that the repair of scar tissue at the surface of the skin requires different power than the treatment of tissue deep inside the body.

 Biologic Effects of Deep Tissue Laser Therapy

-Deep tissue laser therapy offers a variety of beneficial biologic effects, from boosting energy inside cells to promoting healing of tissues deep within the body.
+Deep tissue laser therapy offers a variety of beneficial biologic effects, from boosting energy inside cells to promoting the healing of tissues deep within the body.
 Practitioners may suggest deep tissue laser therapy for the treatment of: